WhiskyTangoFawks/LunarFalloutPlus/README.md

 When making a new game, after initial character creation a number of installation messages will display.
 DO NOT DO ANYTHING UNTIL THESE HAVE FINISHED.
 The FO4 script engine is fragile, and needs a minute to run through all the startup.
 If you get a message from Sim Settlements 2 that it hasn't started correctly, it is probably because you didn't wait here- restart with a new game and wait until the messages have finished displaying.

-Mod Configuration Menu
-1) Companion heal thyself - I recommend setting the stun to 95%, the reduced stimpack distribution makes it difficult to keep a companion up if you have to constantly stim them.
-2) Animated Ingestibles - Turn on to close pipboy, play when mouth covered in 1st person, and play animations during combat

 In Game Setup
+1) Mod Configuration Menu- Companion heal thyself - I recommend setting the stun to 95%, the reduced stimpack distribution makes it difficult to keep a companion up if you have to constantly stim them.
+2) Mod Configuration Menu - Animated Ingestibles - Turn on to close pipboy, play when mouth covered in 1st person, and play animations during combat
-1) Backpacks of the Commonwealth - When you exit vault 111, this will inject backpacks into the levelled lists.
+3) Backpacks of the Commonwealth - When you exit vault 111, this will inject backpacks into the levelled lists.
 Select your chosen distribution when it comes up.
 I like backpacks being completely unique, but whatever you want.
-4) Utility Belt- equip the utility belt.
+3) Utility Belt- equip the utility belt.
+4) Run the Cross Courser Strigidae install holotape

 Optional, but Recommended
 1) Download and install the Strigidae, Brotherhood Recon and Break Action Laser skin packs from https://gumroad.com/niero.
 They're available for free (use the discount code), but a donation is suggested.
 The man makes some fantastic mods, and you can probably afford to buy him a coffee.

 Known Issues
--Mod added settlers do not benefit from Lunar Fallout Overhaul's settler changes- this is intended, as vanilla named settlers also don't benefit..
+-Mod added recruitable settlers do not benefit from Lunar Fallout Overhaul's settler changes- this is intended, as vanilla recruitable settlers (e.g. Sheffield) also don't benefit.
 -Selecting "This is only a dream" is currently untested, and some of the mods that require start up routines to run may not start correctly.
+-Red Rockets in Lexington and Cambridge may have some weirdness with unremovable objects - this is an engine limitation, and requries rebuilding precombines to fix correctly (which is on my to-do list, but way, way at the bottom)
+-Cait is missing her shotgun after being recruited.
+This is a bug with Combat Zone Restored, after recruiting her run the following console command, then open her inventory and equip the shotgun
+00079305.additem 0005df30 1
+-Companion weapons use a hidden ammo type by default that is not available to the player.
+Changing the ammo type at the crafting bench will remove their ability to use the weapon without consuming standard ammo (until you change it back).
+-When a companion is stunned, you will still get the Heal survival quest, and if it's for dogmeat it doesn't go away, just disable it in the quest menu

 Mods in Testing: These probably work, but I haven't tested them yet, and therefore they are not included in the main modlist yet, feel free to add them and let me know if they work
--Bettery Skylines Flight, Nuka World Plus, Better Boston Airport, Combat Zone Restored, Sim Settlements 2 expansion packs
+-Bettery Skylines Flight, Nuka World Plus, Better Boston Airport, Father Companion, Sim Settlements 2 expansion packs

+Notable Missing Mods
+-CBBE- I find barbie doll proportions unimmersive.
+Women don't look look like that in real life.
+-Thuggysmurf (Depravity, Outcasts and Remnants, etc)- The quality of the work on these mods is incredible, but they are massively let down by the writing and choice to include adolecent jokes.
+I personally find a lot of it cringeworthy and unimmersive.
+A mod that adds a dildo as a weapon and has a bunch of female NPCs in skimpy sexy corsets isn't one I personally want in my load order.